Skip to Content

 However, don’t get overwhelmed just yet.
 In this article, we’ll guide you through the best deck paint to ensure your investment lasts as long as possible.

+The old adage is always true—it’s amazing what a fresh coat of paint can do.
 As it turns out, most handy homeowners can easily paint or stain their own decks.
 All it takes is a little prep work.

 Be sure to power wash your deck first to remove old paint chips.
-Then, once your deck is fully dry, you’re ready for paint.
+Then, once your deck is fully dry, you’re ready to paint.
 Aside from careful prep, a good product can go a long way.

 These advanced formulas create a long-lasting finish that will repel the elements for years to come.